This site requires a more recent version of Adobe Flash Player to function properly.

 Heavy focus on premium personal care segment

 Unilever is pursuing an acquisition-driven strategy for its personal care business, with a specific focus on the premium segment.
-In calendar 2015, it has acquired several relatively small premium skin care brands like REN Skincare and Murad, among others.
+In calendar 2015, it has acquired several relatively small premium skin care brands like REN Skincare, seventh generation and Murad, among others.
 In the fiscal 2015 second quarter earnings call, Unilever stated that it plans to bring up the revenue share of its personal care business to 50%.
 This demonstrates the extent of the company's focus on the personal care sector.

 Aggressive expansion across emerging markets

 While P&G has set a target to add 1 billion new customers this decade, Unilever has set an ambitious target of doubling its sales by 2020.
 Both consumer giants have been pursing aggressive expansion across emerging markets of Asia, Africa and Latin America by entering new country-product categories with huge investments in distribution and marketing.